klust/LUMI-BE-training-materials/docs/intro-evolving/E03-Access.md

             With some browsers
             it is sufficient to type `lumi.csc.fi` in the address bar while others require `www.lumi.csc.fi`.
         -   Click the "Go to login" button.
-What you need to do here, depends on how you got your account.
-For the course you will have to proceed with the "MyAccessID" option "Login Puhuri" in most cases.
+For Belgian users, this will almost always be "Login Puhuri".
         -   Once you're in the web interface, click on "Login node shell" (likely the third choice on the first line).
 It will open a new tab in the browser with a login shell on LUMI.
 Note that Open OnDemand uses a different set of login nodes.